MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-files.md

 ---
 title: Send and receive files from a bot
-description: Learn how to send and receive files through the bot using Graph APIs for personal, channel and groupchat scopes.
-Use Teams bot APIs using code samples based on the v3 Bot Framework SDK.
+description: Learn send and receive files from bot using Graph APIs for personal, channel, groupchat scopes.
+Use Teams bot APIs using code samples based on v3 Bot Framework SDK.
 keywords: teams bots files send receive ms.topic: how-to ms.localizationpriority: medium